-Chrooting the SFTP subsystem affects both SFTP and SCP2 operations to the server, but it does NOT affect OpenSSH-style SCP operations.
-To chroot also OpenSSH SCP, you should chroot the scpl-compat-srv command.
+Chrooting the SFTP subsystem affects both SFTP and SCP2 operations to the server, but it does NOT affect legacy OpenSSH-style SCP operations.
+To chroot also OpenSSH SCP (version 8 or older), you should chroot the scpl-compat-srv command.
 For instructions, see Tectia Server Administrator Manual.
 If you want to deny OpenSSH SCP, you can disable all remote commands as is done in this example.